lechimp-p/dicto.php/README.md

 From an implementation perspective I consider the codebase solid, with space for improvements:

-* The performance is a lot better after i did many optimizations, but there are still improvements to be made.
+* The performance is a lot better after I did many optimizations, but there are still improvements to be made.
 When the system can process more information, it will take longer time to run.
 The analysis is performed on an in memory representation of the dependency graph.
 By moving analysis to SQL one could